wootfish/eli.sohl.com/_posts/2015-07-09-diving-deeper-into-deep-dream-different.md

 ---
 layout: post
-title: 'Diving Deeper Into Deep Dream: Different Distortions'
+title: 'diving deeper into Deep Dream: different distortions'
 ---

 The moment you get Google Research's Deep Dream project [set up](http://sohliloquies.blogspot.com/2015/07/setting-up-deep-dream-google-researchs.html), you can make it do incredible things.
 If you want to generate trippy zooms with lots of dogs and eyes, the [code](https://github.com/google/deepdream) Google provides works more or less out-of-the-box.